TuplexLanguage/tuplex/docs/_posts/2017-08-17-on-mutability.md

 {{ page.date | date: "%Y-%m-%d" }}
 ## {{ page.title }}

-Labels: Mutability, Modifiability, Type System
+Labels: Mutability, Modifiability, Type System, Syntax

+> **Updated 2017-08-24:**
+> - Revised syntax for mutable field declarations with implicit type.
+> - Added section on mutable methods, lambdas, and closures

 ### Immutability is the default for fields and types